 For example: If you start saving $100 a month when your child is born and your 529 investments earn a 5% return, you could have an account balance of 34,920 by age 18 to help pay for their education expenses.
 Conversely, waiting until your child is 9 years old to start saving will only provide $13,604 towards college expenses.
 In this example, doubling the investment timeframe results in an ending 529 account value that is more than 2.5 times greater.

-2. Prioritize Your 529 Contributions According to Your Financial Situation.
+2. Prioritize Your 529 College Savings Plan Contributions According to Your Financial Situation.

 These funds should not be prioritized over retirement savings or an emergency fund.
 Maintaining your retirement’s planned funding levels takes precedence, even if this means underfunding your 529 account.
 After all, there’s no loan you can use to fund your retirement.

-3. Set up a Direct Deposit From Your Paycheck.
+3. Set up a Direct Deposit From Your Paycheck to Your 529 Plan.

 Designating a percentage of your paycheck for automatic deposit to your 529 account can make saving a seamless, set-it and forget-it process.